danilonishi/spotify-saver/README.md

 ## 🌟 Features
 - ✅ Download audio from YouTube Music with Spotify metadata
-- ✅ Download YouTube Music albums and playlists with source metadata
+- ✅ Download YouTube videos, playlists, and album collections with YouTube metadata through the API and web UI
+- ✅ Download YouTube playlists and album collections from the CLI
 - ✅ Synchronized lyrics (.lrc) from LRC Lib
-- ✅ Generation of Jellyfin-compatible `.info` files (Still some things to work on here! ⚠️)
+- ✅ Generate Jellyfin-compatible `.nfo` metadata files
 - ✅ Automatic folder structure (Artist/Album)
 - ✅ Command-line interface (CLI)
 - ✅ Web interface (UI) with real-time progress
+- ✅ Stop an active download from the web interface or API
 - ✅ RESTful API for integrations
 - ✅ Docker support with auto-builds
 - ✅ Playlist support
 - ✅ MP3 Conversion
-- ✅ Support for multiple bitrates (128, 180, 220, etc.)
+- ✅ Support for 96, 128, 192, and 256 kbps bitrates

 ### Requirements
 - Python 3.8+